kazzle101/GoProVideoCombine/README.md

 Python 3.9+ script to combine GoPro videos into one big file using the creation time in the metadata

 The GoPro has a weird file naming system, the numbers can get all over the place and non sequential.
 This utility combines all the files generated during your recording into one big file ordered by the creation_time field in the metadata.
-You wil need ffmpeg and ffprobe installed and vaialable on the path, on Debian/Ubuntu type platforms install with:
+You wil need ffmpeg and ffprobe installed and available on the path, on Debian/Ubuntu type platforms install with:
 ```
 $ sudo apt update